JoshGo6/AboutGit/Git.md

-# An Introduction to git
+# Josh's introduction to Git

-In modern software development and documentation, the version control system *git* is most often used for source control.
+In modern software development and documentation, the version control system that is most often used for source control is Git.
 This system is based on two concepts: repositories and branches.
-A *repository*, also known as a *repo*, is a collection of files.
-A *branch* is a version of those files that can be edited independently of other versions of those files.
+A *repository*, also known as a *repo*, is a collection of files in a directory and its subdirectories, recursively.

+A *branch* is a version of the repo files that can be edited completely independently of other versions of those files.
 A repo holds one or more branches.
-Often, though, it contains many branches, allowing different users to edit, delete, and add to different branches at the same time without overwriting other users' work.
+Often, though, it contains many branches, allowing different users to edit, delete, and add to different versions of the files in the repo at the same time, without overwriting other users’ work.

-Since each developer (and writer) contains a copy of the repo on their local machine (a *local repo*), they edit the *local branches* in these repos without requiring network access.
-When a developer is ready to share their work with other users, they upload their local branch to a repo accessible by the other users, the *remote repo*, which contains *upstream branches*.
-Developers frequently download and upload work from the remote repo.
-In this way, many different developers can work independently while sharing their work when it is complete.
+Since each developer (and writer) contains a complete copy of the repo on their local machine (a *local repo*), they edit the *local branches* in these repos without requiring network access.
+When a developer is ready to share their work with other users, they upload their local branch to a repo accessible by the other users, the *remote repo* Developers frequently download and upload work from the remote repo.
+In this way, different developers can work independently, sharing their work when it is ready to be used by others.

 ## Commits: the building blocks of git